 At the same time, we recommend developing a simple Google Action to gain valuable experience with the technology.
 This is a better approach than creating Google Action that should be found solely through Google.

-The data collected via the chatbot on the website can, in turn, be used as training data for Google Assistant because the structure of the data stays the same.
+The data collected via the chatbot on the website can, in turn, be used as training data for Google Assistant.
+The structure of the data stays the same.

 # 5: Google Assistant offers the possibility to cross-link between channels/media